Botmeric/Template.py/README.md

 2. **Install dependencies**

+    - `cd` to the working directory of your clone of this repository
-    This is `pip install -U -r requirements.txt`
+    - Execute: `pip3 install -U -r requirements.txt`

 3. **Create an Application with Discord**